MercurialJD/Pintos/README.md

 ## Acknowledgements

-This project adopts from the course project of Operating Systems 2020 Fall at Shanghaitech University, and was completed with [Cunhan You](https://github.com/youcunhan).
+This project adopts from the course project of Operating Systems 2020 Fall at Shanghaitech University, and was completed with [Cunhan You](https://github.com/youcunhan) under the instruction and guidance of *Pintos_Official_Doc* and *Pintos_Guide*.